 SEO copywriting process

 SEO copywriting is the entire process of creating search engine optimized content from scratch.
 Editing an existing piece of content using SEO tactics is commonly known as SEO editing.
-SEO copywriting involves two additional steps over SEO copy-editing: keyword research and content creation.
+SEO copywriting involves two additional steps over SEO copy-editing: keyword research and content writing.

 Related article: learn how you can use tools like Marketmuse, Frase, and Surfer SEO to create blog posts that rank.

 Before writing your content, conduct keyword research.
 By doing this, you’ll understand what people are searching for and which terms they use to find solutions.
 It is a crucial step in the SEO writing process.

 First, you need to identify keywords that are relevant to your business.
 For example, ‘best hiking boots’ is not a particularly helpful search query for a SAAS company offering project management solutions.

 Don’t choose a target keyword solely based on the SEO difficulty score in a keyword tool.
 Start your process with seed topics and keywords in mind.
 Seed topics are high-level words that you think would be relevant to your business based on your experience.
 There are several ways to come up with these seed topics:

 - Ask a subject matter expert to manually write down the first ten topics that come to mind.

 - Use a tool like seedkeyword.com and ask your customer to search as they’d typically search in Google to find a solution to their problem.